librairy/doc/resources/item.md

 * **content**: textual annotation about the file.
 When it is a paper, it contains the raw-text of the paper.
 When it is an image, it contains the textual description of the image.

+Furthermore, an item may contain zero or more parts and one or more words.
+In turn, a part only belongs to one item, and a word can belong to one or more items.
+Since epnoi can also discover analogies among items, an item may contain zero or more references to other items.